LegendLeaks/FlappyBird-Machine-Learning/README.md

 # Flappy Bird ML Model

+Made with the help of [this series by Tech With Tim](https://www.youtube.com/watch?v=MMxFDaIOHsE&list=PLzMcBGfZo4-lwGZWXz5Qgta_YNX3_vLS2)

 Options such as population size can be edited in config.feedforward.txt

 The neural network will learn to play the game within a few generations at 50 population size since the game is quite simple